Understanding Bizzkit CMS

 Targeting

-- URL (Routing): Determines how content is served based on the URL a user accesses.
+- URL (routing): Determines which content is served based on the URL a user accesses.

 Developer's Perspective on Targeting

 A primary example of targeting is using URL paths.
-Setting a URL path as a targeting condition tells Builder to render a specific page for a particular path, like /about-us
+Setting a URL path as a targeting condition tells Builder.io to render a specific page for a particular path, like /about-us

 .
 Technically, this creates a targeting condition, which can be viewed as an if-then statement: if the URL path matches, then render the specified content.